Build More Meaningful Relationships

 Now pick the next/last name on your list and think of something like:

-- Their nature of always volunteering.
+- Their nature is always volunteering.

 - Consistently being in an uplifting mood.